Fill your College Details

 3. What data type should I use for the radius or diameter in C?

-It's recommended to use float or double for the radius or diameter to handle decimal values.
-This is because circles often involve calculations using pi, which is a decimal number.
+It is advisable to use float or double for the radius or diameter, allowing for decimal values.
+The rationale is that circles are often calculated with the constant pi, which is a decimal.

 4. How can I make my circle area program handle user input errors?

-You can add validation steps to check if the input is a valid positive number.
-For example, verify that the user has not entered a negative or non-numeric value and prompt them again if the input is invalid.
+You can add validation steps to deterministic the input as a valid positive number.
+For example, ensuring the user has not input a negative or non-numeric value before prompting them for new input.

 5. Can I reuse this program logic for other shapes or problems?